google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 batches when needed.
 In WebGPU, the GPU command encoder returned by `device.createCommandEncoder()`is the JavaScript object that builds a batch of “buffered” commands that will be sent to the GPU at some point.
-The methods on GPUBuffer, on the other hand, are “unbuffered”, meaning they execute atomically at the time they are called.
+The methods on `GPUBuffer`, on the other hand, are “unbuffered”, meaning they execute atomically at the time they are called.

 Once you have the GPU command encoder, call `copyEncoder.copyBufferToBuffer()`